XMol/puppet-dcache/README.md

   </li>
   <li><code>user = <i>dcache</i></code>, <code>group = <i>dcache</i></code><br />
     <code>user</code>, <code>group</code> may be set respectively to change
     the user and group for running dCache's processes.
-Note that the dcache rpm will create a  'dcache' user and group account anyway.
-Though this module will set the ownership of all files and directories for dCache in post.
+Note that the dCache rpm will create a 'dcache' user and group account in any case.
+    This class will not create the user or group in case they don't exist yet on the system.
+The reason for this is, that Puppet cannot manage the same resource in different places in parallel and we don't want to interfere for other user management facilities.
   </li>
   <li><code>env = <i>{}</i></code><br />
     Using this parameter, environment variables (like `JAVA_HOME` and `JAVA`)